Corporate tax in the United States

+Almost half of all private employment in the United States is within businesses that do not pay a corporate tax, but which rather pass the business income through to the owners’ individual income taxes.

 Overview

 Corporate income tax is imposed at the federal level on all entities treated as corporations (see Entity classification below), and by 47 states and the District of Columbia.
 Certain localities also impose corporate income tax.
 Corporate income tax is imposed on all domestic corporations and on foreign corporations having income or activities within the jurisdiction.
 For federal purposes, an entity treated as a corporation and organized under the laws of any state is a domestic corporation.
 For state purposes, entities organized in that state are treated as domestic, and entities organized outside that state are treated as foreign.

 Some types of corporations (S corporations, mutual funds, etc.) are not taxed at the corporate level, and their shareholders are taxed on the corporation's income as it is recognized.
 Corporations which are not S Corporations are known as C corporations.

 The US tax reform legislation enacted on December 22, 2017 (Public Law (P.L.)
 115–97) changed the law of 'worldwide' to 'territorial' taxation in the US.
 The changed law includes the imposing of tax only on income derived within its borders, irrespective of the residence of the taxpayer. this system aimed at eliminating the need for complicated rules such as the controlled foreign corporation (CFC or Subpart F) rules and the passive foreign investment company (PFIC) rules that subject foreign earnings to current U.S. taxation in certain situations.
 Hence, P.L.
 (115-97) permanently reduced the 35% CIT rate on resident corporations to a flat 21% rate for tax years beginning after December 31, 2017.
 Corporate income tax is based on net taxable income as defined under federal or state law.
 Generally, taxable income for a corporation is gross income (business and possibly non-business receipts less cost of goods sold) less allowable tax deductions.
 Certain income, and some corporations, are subject to a tax exemption.
 Also, tax deductions for interest and certain other expenses paid to related parties are subject to limitations.